Isaiah 5:8-17

 The chapter moves from the beloved’s vineyard song, to the Lord’s interpretation of Judah as the failed vineyard, to six woes exposing the vineyard’s bad fruit, to the rejection of the Lord’s instruction, and finally to the summoned instrument of judgment.

-The Lord is righteous to judge Judah because He cultivated His people for justice and righteousness, yet they produced bloodshed, oppression, moral corruption, and rejection of His word.
+The Lord is righteous to judge Judah because he cultivated his people for justice and righteousness, yet they produced bloodshed, oppression, moral corruption, and rejection of his word.
 Judgment removes the protection of a vineyard that refuses its purpose.

 Theological logic